-Carlos Gracie was the visionary that founded the very first Gracie Jiu Jitsu academy, an martial arts academy he managed with the help of his brothers, Oswaldo, Gastão, George and Helio Gracie.
+Carlos Gracie was the visionary that founded the very first Gracie Jiu Jitsu academy, a martial arts gym Carlos managed with the help of his brothers, Oswaldo, Gastão, George and Helio Gracie.
 The group of brothers would break the conventions of what were the accepted fighting styles, challenging fighters from a variety of martial arts backgrounds to advertise themselves and to improve their technical abilities.
 Carlos Gracie reached the “Decimo Grau” (10th degree in Brazilian Jiu Jitsu) a degree only given to the founders of the gentle art.

 Carlos Gracie Jiu Jitsu